kbph05/Smart-alarm-clock/README.md

+# Smart Alarm Clock - ENSC 351 Final Project

+This is a smart alarm clock that can gather weather updates, calendar events, message notifications.

+### Tools:

+The following tools are used to build:
+- BeagleBoard BeagleY-AI
+- 1602A LCD Display

 # ENSC 351 Project Build Structure

 This is a working project that you can use as the basis for the project.